Meng Huo: Life

 When the Shu Han emperor Liu Bei died in 223 CE, the local people of Nanzhong rebelled against Shu Han, stating that there were three lords claiming to be the legitimate ruler of China and they no longer knew whom they should pledge allegiance to.
 In retaliation, the Shu Han chancellor Zhuge Liang launched an invasion on the Nanzhong region and successfully quelled the uprising.

 At the beginning of the rebellion, when Yong Kai (雍闓) saw that many people were still indecisive about this course of action.
 He had Meng Huo from Jianning Commandery (建寧) sent to persuade the Sou (叟) and other tribes.
-Meng Huo proclaimed to all of them that the government was making excessive demands of resources such as woods (斲) that is difficult to acquire in large numbers.
-The people believed him and so they rejoined Yong Kai back.
+Meng Huo proclaimed to all of them that the government was making excessive demands of rare resources that is difficult to acquire in large numbers.
+The tribe people believed him and so they rejoined Yong Kai back.

 After Yong Kai's death, Meng Huo replaced him as the leader of the rebellion.
 During the summer, Zhuge Liang led his army and crossed the Lu River and advanced toward Yizhou Commandery (益州).
 He captured Meng Huo then had him brought into his camp and asked him what did he think of his army.
 Meng Huo answered to him "I have regrets for if I knew this earlier, I would have easily defeated you."

 Zhuge Liang thought that if he wanted to concentrate all his efforts in the campaigns to the north, he would have to find tricks and ways to subdue the tribes of Nanzhong since they were often in rebellion and causing chaos.
 So he forgave Meng Huo and had him sent back to his army.
 After this, the two armies fought each other seven times, Meng Huo was always captured by Zhuge Liang and he was always forgiven and released.
 All of this caused Meng Huo along with the tribal people and Han citizens to reconsider their rebellion and to sincerely submit.
 When Zhuge Liang saw Meng Huo arrived, he asked him what were his intentions.
 Meng Huo replied that he considered Zhuge Liang as the "scourge of Heaven" and never again would the people of the south dare to revolt.

-After those events, many talented people of the south joined the Shu Han government.
-Meng Huo was one of them and became a subordinate of Zhuge Liang later served as a minister in the imperial secretary.
+After the rebellion, many talented people of the south joined the Shu Han government.
+Meng Huo was one of them and became a subordinate of Zhuge Liang.
+His highest office was Assistant to the Imperial Counsellor (御史中丞).